 (aka the grumpy luddite section)

 I keep a lot of aspects of my personal life private on this blog.
 I feel that many topics turn into things people will demand justification for (as if they have the right).
 Every topic nowadays turns into an argument about whether or not the person is ALLOWED to have an opinion.
 That’s not the purpose of this blog so I’m not going to do that shit here.
 The blog’s focus is on personal practice and not so much community practice.
+Though I seem to bitch about that a lot.

 Comments: Dissenting comments about the authenticity, accuracy, or purpose of something I write are fine if they’re polite.
 I may ask people to reword things if I think they have good points but are crossing a content line.
 This is a personal blog, not a journalist-run news platform, and I have no obligation to give you a voice here.
 I will not publish comments I deem “crap”.
 I am not required, legally or morally, to justify this action.
 I will not engage in political banter, personalized snarls, or concern-trolling.